-You can synchronize Zendesk tickets with Jira, GitHub or HP QC/ALM.
+You can synchronize Zendesk tickets with any of the supported issue tracking platforms.

 Exalate has a distributed architecture.
-An Exalate app for Zendesk is responsible for translating issue tracker based information to a common issue format (and the way around).
+The Exalate app for Zendesk is responsible for translating issue tracker-based information to a common issue format (and the other way around).

-You can exchange the following data between the Zendesk ticket and Jira issue
+You can exchange the following data between a Zendesk ticket and a Jira issue:

 - ticket id ↔ issue key

 - subject ↔ summary